Angina is a type of chest pain caused by reduced blood flow to the heart. Angina (an-JIE-nuh or AN-juh-nuh) is a symptom of coronary artery disease.

 If your chest pain lasts longer than a few minutes and doesn't go away when you rest or take your angina medications, it may be a sign you're having a heart attack.
 Call 911 or emergency medical help.
 Arrange for transportation.
 Only drive yourself to the hospital as a last resort.

 If chest discomfort is a new symptom for you, it's important to see your doctor to find out what's causing your chest pain and to get proper treatment.
-If stable angina gets worse or changes, seek medical attention immediately.
+If you've been diagnosed with stable angina and it gets worse or changes, seek medical attention immediately.

 Angina is caused by reduced blood flow to your heart muscle.
 Your blood carries oxygen, which your heart muscle needs to survive.
 When your heart muscle isn't getting enough oxygen, it causes a condition called ischemia.